 It’s so exciting to dream about celebrating your marriage with your closest family and friends.
-Less exciting, though, is actually making the guest list!
-Even if you’re trying to keep it small, there are always a few people you wish you could invite—though that could mean going over capacity at your venue.
+Less exciting, though, is actually making the guest list.
+Even if you’re trying to keep your wedding small, there are always a few people you wish you could invite but can't, because it could mean going overcapacity at your venue or over budget.
 So what’s a couple to do?
-Create a B-List!
-It’s a little tricky, but with some extra prep on the front-end, you’ll be able to navigate it without any faux-pas.
-These expert tips will make it a whole lot easier!
+Create a B-List.
+It’s a little tricky, but with some extra prep on the front end, you’ll be able to navigate it without any faux pas.
+Just follow these expert tips to make it a whole lot easier.

-If you think you might need to separate your guest list into an A-List and a B-List, make that decision as soon as possible.
-This will give you time to decide who is on which list, as well as make arrangements for invitations and RSVP deadlines.
+If you think you might need to separate your guest list into an A-List and B-List, make that decision as soon as possible.
+This will give you time to decide who is on which list, as well as figure out arrangements for invitations and RSVP deadlines.

 2. Organize intentionally.

 More than just making a B-List, you’ll want to organize it in order of priority, putting those who just didn’t make the cut at the top, and those who would be nice to have toward the bottom.
 Hanna Ramleth, event producer at Posh+Folk, explains: “For example, if 10 people from your A-List RSVP ‘no,’ you’ll want to know who the first 10 people on the B-List are, so you can send them an invitation.”

 3. Keep close friends and family on the same list.

 The last thing you want is a couple of friends comparing when they were invited and figuring out that they may have been on the B-List.
 Decide what qualifies someone for the A-List versus the B-List, and apply that logic across the board to keep things consistent and groups together.